dwhjames/datomisca/doc/features.md

                      ^
 ```

+Datomisca is also able to manage:

+- datalog rules alias
+- query functions
+- cherry on cake: you can use Scala valus in query using `${myval}` as in String Interpolation

 _In the future, based on type-safe Schema presented below, we will also be able to infer parameter types._